 We believe in following the teachings of Jesus Christ, whose life, death, and resurrection saved the world.

-We have a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being; women and men serve as bishops, priests, and deacons in our church.
-Laypeople and clergy cooperate as leaders at all levels of our church.
-Leadership is a gift from God, and can be expressed by all people in our church, regardless of sexual identity or orientation.
+The Episcopal Church embraces a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being; people of all genders and sexual orientations serve as bishops, priests, and deacons in our church.
+Laypeople and clergy work together in leadership and governance.

 We believe that God loves you – no exceptions.